jdockerty/contributed-to/README.md

 # contributed-to

-An API which displays contributions, i.e. merged pull requests, that a user has made outside of their own projects.
+An application which displays contributions, i.e. merged pull requests, that a user has made outside of their own projects.

 ## Usage